FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 If you've ever used your `package.json` "scripts" config, this format should feel familiar.
 We love the simplicity of using your CLIs directly without an unnecessary plugin system.
 We hope this pattern offers a similar intuitive design.

-[Check out docs](/#build-scripts) to learn more about customizing your build.
+If you want more control over your build (or want to write your own build tool) Snowpack also supports [third-party JavaScript plugins](/#build-plugins).
+[Check out our docs](/#build-scripts) to learn more about customizing your build.

-## Bundling for Production
+## `build` Bundling for Production

 ![build output example](/img/snowpack-build-example.png)

 To be clear, Snowpack isn't against bundling for production.
 In fact, we recommend it.
-File minification, compression, dead-code elimination and network optimizations can all make a bundled site run faster for your users, which should be the ultimate goal of any application.
+File minification, compression, dead-code elimination and network optimizations can all make a bundled site run faster for your users, which is the ultimate goal of any build tool.

+Snowpack treats bundling as a final, production-only build optimization.
+By bundling as the final step, you avoid mixing build logic and bundle logic in the same huge configuration file.
+Instead, your bundler gets already-built files and can focus solely on what it does best: bundling.

 Snowpack maintains official plugins for both Webpack & Parcel.
 Connect your favorite, and then run `snowpack build` to build your site for production.